crpaustin/CPP-Games/README.md

 A collection of games made in C++

 ### Usage
-Each file can be compiled on its own using g++.
+Single files can be compiled on their own using g++.
 Once the file is compiled, run the .exe and the instructions will be on screen.
+Tic Tac Toe AI has its own build file.
+Simply run build.bat and the instructions will be on screen.

 ### Guess Game (guessgame.cpp)
 This has been a favorite of mine for getting started in a programming language.
 The first time I made a number guessing game was using Lua on a scripting app that I had found for my iPod Touch when I was 13.
 Since then, it's become a tradtion for me to recreate this simple guessing game in each language that I learn.